-- Robotics is an interdisciplinary field of science and engineering incorporated with mechanical engineering, electrical engineering, computer science, and many others.
+- Robotics is an interdisciplinary field of science and engineering that incorporated mechanical engineering, electrical engineering, computer science, and many others.

 - Robotics determines the designing, producing, operating, and usage of robots.
 It deals with computer systems for their control, intelligent outcomes, and information transformation.

 Robots are deployed often for conducting tasks that might be laborious for humans to perform steadily.
-Major of robotics tasks involved- assembly line for automobile manufacturing, for moving large objects in space by NASA.
+Major robotics tasks involved- the assembly line for automobile manufacturing, for moving large objects in space NASA.
 AI researchers are also developing robots using machine learning to set interactions at social levels.

+The next in the category of AI branches is Expert Systems.
 Expert systems were considered amid the first successful model of AI software.
-For the first time, they were designed in the 1970s and after that escalated in the 1980s.
+For the first time, they were designed in the 1970s, and after that escalated in the 1980s.

 In the real world, sometimes we face a condition where it is difficult to recognize whether the condition is true or not, their fuzzy logic gives relevant flexibility for reasoning that leads to inaccuracies and uncertainties of any condition.